lazyGamers/mvp-docs/character/skills.md

 Writing is required for holding some learned roles like professor or judge.

 At skill 1 you also get option to write scrolls.
+Higher skill also allows you to study other courses faster.

 ### Administration